Can You Put An Air Mattress on a Bed Frame? – 5 best alternatives

 Is it better to have a higher or lower bed frame?

 A lower bed gives a more aesthetic appearance with a feeling of minimalism, while a taller bed looks more complementary in a room with a high ceiling.
 Again, it’s all about your taste in decorating style.
-If you are more spontaneous and up with trends, you should go for a lower bed frame; if you are geared towards a more traditional point of view, a higher bed frame would be the best choice.
+If you are more spontaneous and up with trends, you should go for a lower bed frame.